akalenuk/wordsandbuttons/README.md

 # wordsandbuttons.online

 This is the source code for Words and Buttons Online — a growing collection of interactive tutorials, guides, and quizzes about things generally considered boring.
-Maths, software engineering, programming languages.
+Maths, algorithms, programming languages.

 See: https://wordsandbuttons.online/